antoniustanianto/data-portfolio/README.md

 ### **🎯 Business-First Mindset**
 I don't just analyze data—I solve business problems.
 Every analysis I conduct is driven by business objectives and results in actionable recommendations.

+### **🔧 IT Background Advantage**
+My IT process experience provides deep understanding of system integrations, data pipelines, and technical infrastructure—crucial for modern data analytics roles.

 ### **📊 End-to-End Capabilities**
 From data collection and cleaning to advanced analysis and compelling visualizations, I handle the complete data analysis pipeline.